Frost (Norwegian band): History

 Frost started as a project of Aggie Peterson and DJ Rune Lindbæk.
 They released their debut album Bedsit Theories in 1998.
 The album was produced with the assistance of Torbjørn Brundtland (of the duo Röyksopp) among other people.
 The album did well in Norway and the single "Clouds Across the Moon" (a cover of the Rah Band song) was featured on MTV in the summer of 1998.

 The single "Endless Love" was released in 1999.
 The release contained remixes by Röyksopp and the duo Illumination/Chilluminati of which Per Martinsen was part.
 At this point, Peterson and Martinsen started working together and Lindbæk departed from the band.
 The new line-up started working on new music.
 Frost released 500 copies of the limited edition 7-inch single "Pharmacy"/"Half-Whole", which sold quickly and is now a rare item, and "Amygdala", a 12-inch double vinyl released with remixes by Atom(TM), Qwerty, Mind Over Midi and Martinsen's techno alias Mental Overdrive.
 This led to release of the second album Melodica in 2001.
 It was produced with help from Röyksopp and Norwegian trumpeter Nils Petter Molvær.

 Frost released their third album Love!
 Revolution! on 26 March 2007.
 It was the second album created by Peterson and Martinsen.
 It was described by the duo as "upbeat space-pop".
 The tracks "Sleepwalker" and "One Hundred Years" have been released as singles on their own label FrostWorld Recordings to promote the album.

-Martinsen and Peterson have mentioned Kraftwerk, Joy Division, Orchestral Manoeuvres in the Dark (OMD) and Cocteau Twins among their favourite music.
+Martinsen and Peterson have mentioned Kraftwerk, Joy Division, OMD and Cocteau Twins among their favourite music.